-When it comes to improving home energy efficiency, people tend to think of the big changes that drive energy savings, things like replacing old windows and doors and adding attic insulation.
+When it comes to improving home energy efficiency, homeowners tend to think of the big changes that drive energy savings.
+Things like upgrading to energy-efficient windows, replacing old doors and adding attic insulation.

 But even people with relatively new, well-insulated homes can lower their energy bills by thinking small.
 Here are some relatively small steps that, collectively, can help add up to significant energy savings.

 How We Use Energy in Our Homes

 Heating accounts for the biggest portion of your utility bills.